-Application support and maintenance for enterprise-class commercially vended software solutions.
-In alliance with Jefferson constituencies in the areas of clinical care, business, academic and research affairs...
+Provides application support and maintenance for enterprise-class commercially vended software solutions.
+In alliance with Jefferson constituencies in the areas of clinical care, business, academic and research affairs.
 Read more.

-This group is focused on developing, implementing, and supporting innovative technology applications and platforms, educational and training programs, documentation and support solutions, digital consumer experience solutions, and Web and Mobile solutions for the Jefferson community of patients, students, physicians, medical staff, faculty, donors, and administration.
+Develops, implements, and supports innovative technology applications and platforms, educational and training programs, documentation and support solutions, digital consumer experience solutions, and web and mobile solutions for the Jefferson community of patients, students, physicians, medical staff, faculty, donors, and administration.
 Read more.

 The Chief Medical Information Officer is a physician that serves as the bridge between medical and IT departments.
-The CMIO supports the selection, design, implementation, and use of health technology, such as the electronic health record (EHR) system, across the Jefferson health system.
+The CMIO supports the selection, design, implementation, and use of health technology, such as the electronic health record (EHR) system Epic@Jeff, across the Jefferson health system.
 Jefferson’s CMIO, John Kairys, MD, is the Chair of the EHR Guiding Team, that recently announced the selection of Epic Systems to replace multiple existing Jefferson electronic medical record systems.

-Infrastructure services consist of the administration and management of servers, email services, directory services; systems level operations and programming; and utility, back office and foundation services involving wired and wireless networking, monitoring, security, and incident management.
+Provides services consisting of the administration and management of servers, email services, directory services; systems level operations and programming; and utility, back office and foundation services involving wired and wireless networking, monitoring, security, and incident management.
 Additionally, this team provides PC and desktop support and purchasing.
 Read more.

-The IS&T Program Manager, Office of the CIO oversees and directs the successful completion of IS&T programs and projects for the enterprise.
-This office is responsible for organizing, coordinating and communicating efforts to advance strategies to reach organizational objectives related to IS&T.
+Oversees and directs the successful completion of IS&T programs and projects for the enterprise.
+This office is also responsible for organizing, coordinating and communicating efforts to advance strategies to reach organizational objectives related to IS&T.

 Responsible for all technology projects and the management of the associated resources (portfolio of applications, functions, skills and people).
 The team also manages the IS&T business operations and the Biomedical Instrumentation group.

-Provides business intelligence and other analytical support for planning and decision-making at Jefferson and is the primary source for official data.
+Provides business intelligence and other analytical support for planning and decision-making at Jefferson and is acts as the primary source for official data.
 The team draws from diverse backgrounds in academics, application development, data management and finance in providing this support to institutional leaders across the colleges and departments at Jefferson.
 Read more.